The Rundown

 How many calories does a Boston Terrier need?

-This small breed needs around 40 calories per pound per day if they’re active.
+Boston Terriers need around 40 calories per pound per day if they’re active.
 Less active or older dogs would do better with 30 calories per pound of body weight per day.

 Keep in mind that once you’ve done the math, you’ll need to split this over however many meals you’re feeding your Boston Terrier per day.
 For example, if your Boston Terrier needs 800 calories per day and you’re feeding him twice, you’ll need to do your best to stick to 400 calories per meal.
 This will obviously depend on your pup, his lifestyle, and his feeding habits.